 - Is there a drop-dwon door to make putting in and taking out food an simple process?

 Panasonic are renown for their microwaves.
-The Panasonic NN-H765BF and http://www.therightappliance.com/panasonic-nn-sn651b-review/ are excellent choices.
-The KB-6524PS from Sharp is also worth considering, as is the Breville BOV800XL.
-More reviews can be found here.
+The Panasonic NN-H765BF is an excellent choice.
+The KB-6524PS from Sharp is also worth considering, as is the Boc800XL.